jremington/WWVB_decoder/README.md

 # WWVB_decoder
 New, more accurate WWVB time signal decoder, based on cross correlation with bit templates

-Inspired by extracting a WWVB receiver with loop antenna from an Oregon Scientific clock, I looked for Arduino receiver examples.
+Inspired by extracting a WWVB receiver with loop antenna from an Oregon Scientific "radio controlled" clock, I looked for Arduino receiver examples.
 The following two Github repositories had useful code, so I based this project on those offerings.

 // https://github.com/bhall66/WWVB-clock
 // https://github.com/ahooper/WWVBClock/blob/master/WWVB7ino

 However, I was not happy with the high error rate observed with the primitive procedures used to decode the bit values, so I rewrote that to use cross correlation techniques.
 It is vastly more accurate, and under good reception conditions can decode WWVB time signals without single bit errors for hours on end.

 Note: WWVB radios differ in the logic level used to represent a "modulated" bit (binary one) and may be either HIGH or LOW.
 The code in this repository assumes HIGH receiver output = modulated = binary one.
-Easy to change!
+Easy to change in the Interrupt Service Routine for Timer1.

 I also added a routine to unambiguously detect the double sync pulse signifying the start of the frame.